I develop Android applications as a freelancer, and offer particularly good value for small businesses and startups.

-I am Toby Kurien, an electronics engineer in his 30′s who does software development for fun (and hopefully profit).
+I am Toby Kurien, an electronics engineer who does software development for fun (and hopefully profit).
 I am a South African citizen of Indian origin.
 My main interests are computers and software development, electronics, the Nissan 200SX S13, power/symphonic/neoclassical metal music, vocal trance music, sci-fi and fantasy movies.
 I also sometimes play the guitar (I have a Jackson Rhodes guitar and a classical guitar).
 I am fanatical about racing (both sim racing on the PC and real racing on a track like motorsports and track days).
 I play a lot of rFactor, and G.T.R.
 2. I’ve even built myself a racing rig.

 The most difficult question I get asked these days is: “What do you do?”.
 Well, the simple answer is that I create Android applications as a freelancer, do some web/Android development for NGO's, blog/tweet about technology, host software development workshops or presentations, and dabble in hardware and software hackery at House4Hack.